-- Sit in the seat, start the engine, set throttle at full speed, and with the FSC in the NEUTRAL-PARK position check for movement of either drive wheel (if either wheel moves backward or forward, refer to Step 3 - Neutral Position Adjustment and readjust). - Check for straight ground tracking on a level surface (with hands off the steering levers).
-Set the FSC at several different speeds and observe if the machine moves in a straight line (use cement joint or other line on ground for reference). - If travel is not straight, shorten the control rod on the slow side by turning the adjuster nut clockwise.
-If straight tracking and neutral can not be achieved, turn the adjuster nut counterclockwise until neutral is restored. - Lengthen the control rod of the faster side by turning the tracking adjustment nut counterclockwise to match the slower side while maintaining the neutral position.
+- Sit in the seat, start the engine, set throttle at full speed, and with the FSC in the NEUTRAL-PARK position check for movement of either drive wheel (if either wheel moves backward or forward, refer to Step 3 - Neutral Function Adiustment and readiust). - Check for straight ground tracking on a level surface (with hands off the steering levers).
+Set the FSC at several different speeds and observe if the machine moves in a straight line (use cement joint or other line on ground for reference). - If travel is not straight, shorten the control rod on the slow side by turning the tracking adjustment nut clockwise.
+If straight tracking and neutral can not be achieved, turn the tracking adjustment nut counterclockwise until neutral is restored. - Lengthen the control rod of the faster side by turning the tracking adjustment nut counterclockwise to match the slower side while maintaining the neutral position.